 not public domain, so I didn’t use it).

 On the other hand, what do I know?
-I’m just the author, and if you listen to me, you are
+I’m just the author, and if you think I know what

 Photo from NOAA photo library.
 Photographer: Rear Admiral Harley D. Nygren (ret.)